 Pets are an important part of our lifestyle.

 Pets provide a lot of health benefits for older adults.
-That’s why Rolling Green Village gives residents the freedom to bring their animal companion (be it dog, cat or bird) to live with them.
+That’s why Rolling Green Village retirement community gives residents the freedom to bring their animal companion (be it dog, cat or bird) to live with them.
 This article will discuss the many reasons we have pet-friendly apartments for our senior residents and why pets are so beneficial to seniors’ health and happiness.

 Health benefits of pets for seniors.